Employee Entitlement Remediation Program

 Long Service Leave Act 1958 (WA) Applies Applies

-The Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) has also been engaged to confirm the University’s approach and methodology for long service leave entitlements for casual employees.
+The Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) has also been engaged to discuss the University’s approach for long service leave entitlements for casual employees.
 Once the approach is agreed, business rules will be confirmed for inclusion in detailed modelling.

 • Review